Tulsa Traumatic Brain Injury Lawyers

 What kinds of damages can I claim for a TBI in Tulsa?

-Once liability for a TBI is established the damages a skilled Tulsa TBI lawyers seek include:
+Once liability for a TBI is established, the damages our skilled Tulsa TBI lawyers seek include:

 - The cost of any surgeries and hospital stays